bumrufus/humhub-modules-phonebook/README.md

-remove the css ans js from the view files add sort by field option load field titles directly from profile fields add a admin settings page to allow users to change the displayed fields
+remove the css ans js from the view files add sort by field option load field titles directly from profile fields add a admin settings page to allow users to change the displayed fields and to change the sort order and pagesize add pagination option

 __Author:__ Samuel Havel @bumrufus